It is the most exciting time in history to try to get a job writing on a show in Late Night TV!

 If you write a 2-minute sketch and that gets on the air, you earn another 3,875.00 for that sketch…

-… and if you write a song parody, you get ASCAP fees.
+… and if you write a song parody, you get ASCAP fees on top of that!

 Just think about it, late night used to sit in a quiet corner of the T.V. scheduled at 11:30.
 It was the program that people watched after the nightly news and before they went to bed.

 Now it’s almost glamorous!
 There’s a news story pretty much every day about the genre, segments and sketches go viral (like with this ‘new’ opening for Late Night with Seth Meyers), and the hosts get splashed across the front page of Vanity Fair, arguably the elite of celebrity culture magazines.

 As the news about Late Night Comedy proliferates in the media, I’ve been receiving more questions.
 The most common question is: How do you get into Late Night TV Comedy Writing?

 You’re going to have a love-hate feeling about how simple the answer is.

 It’s… (sound of drum roll, then Tympani, building, building… still building and ending urgently with a climactic… sound-effect of a fart )…

 Ouch.
 Right?
 I know there are a ton of people reading this that just checked out.
 Which explains why there are so few people that actually make it in Late Night TV comedy writing.